 Once again, it is recommended that all units of government in the tri-county area collaborate to make a successful stormwater program.
-If the program is coordinated properly, there will be little confusion or competition in development.
+If the program is coordinated properly, there will be little confusion and a level playing field will be set as developers work in the area.
 One-Stop-Shops (as seen in the City of Peoria) where developers can learn about stormwater, safety, and infrastructure requirements can be performed on a tri-county regional scale.
 Technical manuals, such as those created by the USDA/Natural Resource Conservation Service can be used to further aid developers as they work to comply with the stormwater ordinance.
-And finally, a regional oversight committee could be coordinated to implement and enforce the stormwater ordinance in an effort to lessen the burden of these tasks on every individual unit of government.
+And finally, a regional oversight committee could be coordinated to implement and enforce the stormwater ordinance in an effort to lessen the burden of these tasks on individual units of government.

-Professional staff to facilitate modification and adoption of a Tri-County Unified Stormwater Ordinance that meets community needs: 800hrs \ \$45 = \$36,000
+Professional staff to facilitate modification and adoption of a Tri-County Unified Stormwater Ordinance that meets community needs: 800hrs \$45 = \$36,000

-7) Stormwater Master Plan
+6) Stormwater Master Plan

 While the Unified Stormwater Ordinance mitigates the environmental degradation from future development, existing infrastructure needs must be assessed.
-It is recommended that the Village of Morton, the City of East Peoria, and Tazewell County create a Stormwater Master Plan to both guide the governmental entities as they work to combat this non-point source pollutant and come into compliance with EPA's federal mandates.
-The following guidelines may be of use as the local units of government work to create a Stormwater Master Plan:
+It is recommended that the Village of Metamora and Woodford County create a Stormwater Master Plan utilizing the following guidelines:

-- a) Identify problems and inventory existing conditions (i.e. storm sewer outlet identification, erosion problem areas) - b) Identify and implement early action projects such as streambank stabilization and strengthening ordinances - c) Project future conditions and stormwater impacts on natural resources - d) Plan to minimize these impacts using conservation design and stormwater control ordinances - e) Design a funding and management structure for implementation
+- a) Identify problems and inventory existing conditions (i.e. storm sewer outlet identification, erosion problem areas) - b) Identify and implement early action projects such as streambank stabilization and strengthening ordinances - c) Project future conditions and stormwater impacts on natural resources - d) Plan to minimize these impacts using conservation design and stormwater control ordinances - e) Design a funding and management structure for implementation this number will vary depending on the level of flooding/erosion problems found in the inventory